HiDrNikki/noexcept/README.md

 except ValueError as ve:
     try:
-        no(500, ve)  # Raises a no.xcpt with 500 as the linked ValueError
+        no(500, ve)  # Raises a no.way with 500 as the linked ValueError

-    except no.xcpt as noexcept:
+    except no.way as noexcept:
         print(noexcept)
 ```
 ### Linking Underlying Exceptions